 7.2.
 Remuneration Committee

-The Remuneration Committee ("RC") comprises Independent Non-Executive Directors and the Non-Independent Executive Chairman.
+The Remuneration Committee ("RC") comprises two Independent Non-Executive Director and one Non-Independent Executive Director.
 The RC is responsible for the recommendation of general remuneration procedures of the Board.

 The current members of RC are: